IdyllicPeripherals/idyllicperipherals.github.io/_projects/2022-06-05-Daily Clack Beginner Bundle.md

 ---

 ### Silicone Oil - 1000cst
-This locally-produced oil is for lubing the springs of your switches.
+This low-cost oil is for lubing the springs of your switches.
 Some prefer brushing it on directly, however, it is also perfect for bag lubing.

 Use a generous amount to make sure the spring is coated completely.